The Nine-Fold Path, Part 1: Alignment in Dungeons & Dragons

 [21] James M. Ward & Robert J. Kuntz, Advanced Dungeons & Dragons Deities & Demigods (TSR, 1980), p.
 114.

 [22] Gary Gygax, Advanced Dungeons & Dragons Players Handbook (TSR, 1978), p.
 120. This work notes that the deities who inhabit the Outer Planes are the source of alignment.
-However, the wording was altered in Deities & Demi-Gods that alignment emanates from the plane itself, rather than the deities.
+However, the wording was altered in Deities & Demigods so that alignment emanates from the plane itself, rather than the deities.

-[23] Ibid., p.
-120, The PHB states that Positive Material Plane is the source of Good, and Negative Material Plane is Evil.
+[23] Gygax, Players Handbook, p.
+120. The PHB states that the Positive Material Plane is the source of Good, and the Negative Material Plane is Evil.
 This concept was later dropped and revised in later published books.

 [25] Gygax, Dungeon Masters Guide, pp. 41 & 60.